-In non-Archimedean fields the fact that eigenvalues of $\P$ are between $-1$ and $1$ is not enough, to show the convergence of $\P^m f, m\in \Bbb N$, $f$ is a function on vertices (or $\P^{2m} f$ for bipartite graphs) to an equilibrium (i.e. some function, depending on $f$).
+In non-Archimedean fields the fact that eigenvalues of $\P$ are between $-1$ and $1$ is not enough, to show the convergence of $\P^m f, m\in \Bbb N$, $f$ is a function on vertices, taking values in $\Bbb K$ to an equilibrium (function on vertices, depended on $f$).
 Moreover, the convergence it not always the case.
 One of the possible ways to investigate the convergence is to use Cheeger inequality (see Theorem \ref{Theorem::Cheeger}):

-for the smallest non-zero eigenvalue of Laplacian, which leads to $\alpha_1\preceq \sqrt{1-h^2}$ for the second largest eigenvalue of $\P$.
-Further we show, that in case of non-Archimidean ordered field there is a crucial difference between two classical formulations of Cheeger's inequality:
+for the smallest non-zero eigenvalue of Laplacian, which leads to $\alpha_1\preceq \sqrt{1-h^2}$ for the second smallest eigenvalue of $\P$.
+Further we show, that in case of non-Archimidean ordered field there is a crucial difference between two classical formulations of Cheeger inequality:

-since only the latest one can be used to prove the convergence for the analogue of random walk.
+since only the latest one can be used to prove the convergence.

-In Section \ref{section::rw} we investigate the convergence for analogue of random walk (i.e. the convergence of $\P^m f$ or $\P^{2m} f$) to equilibrium, using inequalities, which in the classical (real) case are used to calculate the rate of convergence.
-In Theorem~\ref{Prop3} we show that, on the contrary to real case, for any non-bipartite non-complete graph over non-Archimedean field there is always a subspace of functions, for which random walk does not converge.
+In Section \ref{section::rw} we investigate the convergence of $\P^m f$ or $\P^{2m} f$ for some $f$ to equilibrium, using inequalities, which in the classical (real) case are used to calculate the rate of convergence.
+In Theorem~\ref{Prop3} we show that, on the contrary to real case, for any non-bipartite non-complete graph over non-Archimedean field there is always a subspace of functions, for which $\P^m f$ does not converge.
 Complete graphs show different behavior due to Lemma \ref{lemma::non-complete} and we do not describe them in this note.

 The largest non-Archimedean ordered field is the field of surreal numbers (\cite{Conway}, \cite[Theorem 24.29]{BB}), and it is known (e.g. \cite{RSS}) that the convergent sequences in classical sense are exclusively constant sequences there.
-Therefore, it makes sense to investigate convergence only in some particular non-archimedean ordered fields.
-Following the previous work by the same author (\cite{Muranova2}), which shows that the Levi-Civita field appears naturally in theory of electrical networks, in the last section we investigate convergence of (analogue of) random walk over the Levi-Civita field.
+Therefore, it makes sense to investigate convergence only in some particular non-Archimedean ordered fields.
+Following out previous work (\cite{Muranova2}), which shows that the Levi-Civita field appears naturally in theory of electrical networks, in the last section we investigate the convergence of $\P^m$ over the Levi-Civita field.
 Theorem \ref{corhLC} gives the sufficient condition for convergence for any function on bipartite graph in terms of Cheeger constant.
-For non-bipartite non-complete graphs the Theorem \ref{corhLC1} describes sufficient conditions for existence of function, foe which the random walk converges to an equilibrium.
+For non-bipartite non-complete graphs the Theorem \ref{corhLC1} describes sufficient conditions for existence of function $f$ on vertices, such that $\P^m f$ converges to an equilibrium.